Shaitan

 The inciting incident occurs at 16 minutes when After a wild party, the group accidentally hits a man while driving under the influence, setting off a chain of events that will spiral out of control..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to KC makes the active decision to kill the injured witness to protect the group, crossing a moral threshold from accidental harm to premeditated murder, irrevocably changing all their lives., moving from reaction to action.
+This illustrates the protagonist's commitment to KC makes the active decision to kill the injured witness to protect the group, crossing a moral threshold from accidental harm to premeditated murder, irrevocably changing all their lives., moving from reaction to action.

 At 63 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The police investigation closes in on the group as key evidence surfaces, and internal betrayals begin as Amy starts to crack under guilt, raising the stakes dramatically., fundamentally raising what's at risk.
+Notably, this crucial beat The police investigation closes in on the group as key evidence surfaces, and internal betrayals begin as Amy starts to crack under guilt, raising the stakes dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 95 minutes (75% through) represents the emotional nadir.
-Here, The group's plans completely fall apart as Mathur confronts them with irrefutable evidence, and their final desperate attempt to escape or negotiate fails, sealing their fates., shows the protagonist at their lowest point.
+Here, The group's plans completely fall apart as Mathur confronts them with irrefutable evidence, and their final desperate attempt to escape or negotiate fails, sealing their fates., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 80% of the runtime.
 The group accepts their fate and stops running, understanding that their privileged world has ended and they must face justice for their crimes., demonstrating the transformation achieved throughout the journey.